Fox Factory (NASDAQ:FOXF) Updates FY 2022 Earnings Guidance

 Fox Factory (NASDAQ:FOXF – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided EPS guidance of $5.00-$5.30 for the period, compared to the consensus EPS estimate of $5.10.
+The company provided earnings per share guidance of $5.00-$5.30 for the period, compared to the consensus earnings per share estimate of $5.10.
 The company issued revenue guidance of $1.50 billion-$1.53 billion, compared to the consensus revenue estimate of $1.45 billion.Fox Factory also updated its Q2 2022 guidance to $1.10-$1.25 EPS.

-Fox Factory (NASDAQ:FOXF – Get Rating) last announced its quarterly earnings results on Thursday, May 5th.
-The company reported $1.32 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.14 by $0.18.
-The company had revenue of $377.98 million during the quarter, compared to analyst estimates of $335.60 million.
+Fox Factory (NASDAQ:FOXF – Get Rating) last issued its quarterly earnings results on Thursday, May 5th.
+The company reported $1.32 EPS for the quarter, topping analysts’ consensus estimates of $1.14 by $0.18.
+The company had revenue of $377.98 million for the quarter, compared to analyst estimates of $335.60 million.
 Fox Factory had a net margin of 12.46% and a return on equity of 23.11%.
-The firm’s revenue was up 34.4% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $1.05 EPS.
-Analysts forecast that Fox Factory will post 5.2 EPS for the current year.
+Fox Factory’s revenue was up 34.4% compared to the same quarter last year.
+During the same quarter in the previous year, the business earned $1.05 earnings per share.
+Analysts predict that Fox Factory will post 5.17 EPS for the current fiscal year.

-A number of hedge funds have recently added to or reduced their stakes in FOXF.
-Covestor Ltd grew its holdings in Fox Factory by 58.4% in the 1st quarter.
-Covestor Ltd now owns 358 shares of the company’s stock worth $35,000 after acquiring an additional 132 shares during the last quarter.
-Lazard Asset Management LLC purchased a new stake in shares of Fox Factory in the 1st quarter worth about $69,000.
-Captrust Financial Advisors lifted its position in Fox Factory by 167.5% during the 1st quarter.
-Captrust Financial Advisors now owns 840 shares of the company’s stock valued at $82,000 after acquiring an additional 526 shares during the period.
-Point72 Hong Kong Ltd purchased a new position in Fox Factory during the 1st quarter valued at about $118,000.
-Finally, Verition Fund Management LLC purchased a new position in Fox Factory during the 1st quarter valued at about $250,000.
-99.49% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+Amalgamated Bank increased its stake in Fox Factory by 0.4% in the fourth quarter.
+Amalgamated Bank now owns 30,016 shares of the company’s stock valued at $5,106,000 after purchasing an additional 112 shares in the last quarter.
+Covestor Ltd increased its position in shares of Fox Factory by 58.4% during the first quarter.
+Covestor Ltd now owns 358 shares of the company’s stock worth $35,000 after acquiring an additional 132 shares in the last quarter.
+Bank of Montreal Can increased its position in shares of Fox Factory by 10.7% during the first quarter.
+Bank of Montreal Can now owns 3,626 shares of the company’s stock worth $380,000 after acquiring an additional 351 shares in the last quarter.
+Yousif Capital Management LLC increased its position in shares of Fox Factory by 1.6% during the first quarter.
+Yousif Capital Management LLC now owns 23,204 shares of the company’s stock worth $2,273,000 after acquiring an additional 374 shares in the last quarter.
+Finally, Renaissance Group LLC increased its position in shares of Fox Factory by 5.4% during the first quarter.
+Renaissance Group LLC now owns 8,863 shares of the company’s stock worth $868,000 after acquiring an additional 458 shares in the last quarter.
+99.49% of the stock is owned by hedge funds and other institutional investors.

 Fox Factory Holding Corp. designs, engineers, manufactures, and markets ride dynamics products worldwide.
 The company offers mid-end and high-end front fork and rear suspension products for mountain bikes, road bikes, and e-bikes; and powered vehicle products for side-by-side vehicles, on-road vehicles with and without off-road capabilities, off-road vehicles and trucks, all-terrain vehicles, snowmobiles, and specialty vehicles and applications, such as military, motorcycles, and commercial trucks.